Chrismarsh/CHM/docs/build.rst

 Intel compiler
 ~~~~~~~~~~~~~~

-Ensure the Intel compilervars is sourced, e.g.,
+If the Intel compiler is being used (this is optional), ensure the Intel compilervars is sourced, e.g.,

 ::